 If you wait too long to speak with an attorney, proving negligence and getting the compensation you deserve may be more difficult.

 What Damages are Recoverable in Bicycle Accident Cases?

 Injured cyclists can recover damages for their injuries.
 Some common damages that may be available in bicycle personal injury cases include:

 Is It Necessary to Hire a Bicycle Accident Lawyer?

 No, it is not necessary to hire a bicycle accident lawyer to recover damages.
 However, hiring an attorney can be helpful because they will know how to navigate the legal system and build a case on your behalf.
+Also, bicycle accident claims are ripe for allegations of contributory negligence, which could bar you from recovery.
 An attorney will also help you negotiate with insurance companies and get the compensation you deserve.

 Contact Our Bicycle Accident Attorneys in Charlotte, NC.

 Bike accidents can happen at any time, and if you have been injured in one due to someone else’s negligence or recklessness, you deserve fair compensation for your injuries.
 At The Law Offices of Jason E. Taylor, we take on insurance companies and negotiate with them to ensure that you receive fair treatment.
 We are also not afraid to go to trial when it’s in our client’s best interest.